 Super light gauge steel round-wounds: which are conventional steel round-wounds but are a lot thinner that a regular size.

 Each string type will be given the same treatment, they will all be used on my Fender Jazz Bass with both pickups on full volume, I will also try the the strings with the tone fully on and off.
-The amp that I will use will have all the controls on 50 percent, the volume of the amp will be set to 30 percent, although that may change depending on how loud it will be but each set of string will be played at the same volume through the amp.
+The amp that I will use will have all the controls on 50 percent, the volume of the amp will be set at the same point.
 I will also try an assortment of playing styles on with each string set, I will try it with finger style, slap and with a pick.

 Online there are many different articles discussing the benefits and draw backs of each different type of string.
-The most legitimate looking and helpful ones I've found are from fenderbassplayer.com and frudua.com, the former talks about the differences and pros and cons between flat-wound strings and round-wound and the latter does the same with nickel strings and steel strings.
-For a look on light gauge strings the bassist Mark King lightly touches on the topic on a you tube video by TC Electronic.
+The most legitimate looking and helpful ones I've found are from fenderbassplayer.com and frudua.com, the former talks about the differences and pros and cons between flat-wound and round-wound strings and the latter does the same with nickel and steel strings.
+For a look on light gauge strings the bassist Mark King lightly touches on the topic on a youtube video by TC Electronic.

-Given the descriptions of the bass strings on this website I am not sure which one I will personally prefer, I know that I will prefer different string for different styles of music and different playing types but over all I have no idea.
-I personally enjoy a really warm mellow tone that I would get from the flat-wounds but I also love to mess around with and use the slap technique.
-But I am not sure if it will be to difficult to play slap on the flat-wounds because I have not tried slap on flat-wounds with a bass that can be easily used to play slap, I have used the strings before but the bass just didn't have the right set up or body to accommodate the use of slap.
-So to decide my preferred string I really will need to put it to the test and see which ones suits my taste in sound and my playing style better.
+Given the descriptions of the bass strings on this website I am not sure which one I'll prefer.
+I enjoy warm mellow tones that I'd get from the flat-wounds but I also love to slap a lot which is better on round-wounds.
+I am not sure how difficult it is play slap on the flat-wounds because I have not tried slap on flat-wounds with a suitable bass, I have used flats before but the bass I used just wasn't right for slap no matter the string.
+So to decide my preferred string I will need to put it to the test and see what suits my taste in tone and my play style better.

-I personally have never tried a set of nickel strings, at least to my knowledge, but by going on what Frudua.com says about them I feel I will prefer them to the steel.
+I have never tried a set of nickel strings, at least to my knowledge, but by going on what Frudua.com says about them I believe I will prefer them to the steel.
 The tone that I enjoy tends to be a lot more soft and mid to low range rather that sharp and high.
-I'm not sure how different the tone will really sound to me as it sounds very similar to me when I've watched some videos on Youtube, but I don't trust the videos due to all the variables that could possibly distort the sound.
-The less course strings is a great bonus.
+I'm not sure how different the tone will actually be for me because both strings sounded very similar for me during videos on YouTube.
+My preference may come down to what feels nicer to play.

-There isn't many articles that I've found discussing the differences on string gauges regarding bass, but there are a heap of gauge comparisons for guitar.
-Looking at some of the vague comments littered through bass videos on the internet and the bass guitarists that use different gauge and comparing some of those to guitar articles you can get a pretty good idea of the pros cons and different attributes of the different gauges.
-Mark King, the bassist for Level 42, has said that he prefers lighter gauge strings because he can bend the strings and pull them over the nut at the head stock creating a kind of whammy bar effect.
+There aren't many articles that I've found discussing the differences on string gauges regarding bass, but there are heaps of comparisons for guitar.
+Looking at some vague comments littered through bass videos on the internet and what gauges different bassists use and comparing that to guitar articles you get a pretty good idea of the pros/cons for the different gauges.
+Mark King, the bassist for Level 42, says that he prefers lighter gauge strings because he can bend the strings and pull them over the nut at the head stock creating a kind of whammy bar effect.
 Victor Wooten, bassist of many groups, is very technically savvy and does a lot of lead work compared to what a bass player normally does.
-Given how King and Wooten play the bass it seems that lighter gauge is their choice as it would offer more manipulation of the strings as there is less tension with the lighter gauges, thus allowing them to do more technical stuff in their leading bass work.
-A heavier gauge string string is really handy if the bass player wants a deeper sound or if they want to down tune some of their strings, this would be more common among guitar players but bass players still do it especially in the Metal and Djent genres.
-Heavy gauge strings are also really helpful if you wanted to down-tune your guitar.
-But a lot of bass players will just opt for a 5 string bass instead of having to constantly down-tune.
+Given how King and Wooten play the bass it seems that a lighter gauge is their choice because it offers more manipulation of the strings as there is less tension with the lighter gauges, thus allowing them to do more technical stuff in their leading bass work.
+A heavier gauge string is really handy if the bass player wants a deeper sound or if they want to down tune some of their strings, this would be more common among guitar players but bass players still do it especially in the Metal and Djent genres.
+Heavy gauge strings are also really helpful if you wanted to down-tune your Bass/guitar.